Bothragonus

 Bothragonus is a genus of marine ray-finned fishes belonging to the family Agonidae, the poachers and related fishes.
 It is the only genus in monotypic subfamily Bothragoninae.
 These fishes are found in the northern Pacific Ocean.

 Taxonomy

-Bothragonus wa sfirst proposed as a genus by the American zoologist Theodore Gill in 1883 with Hypsagonus swanii, which had been described in 1876 by Franz Steindachner from Port Townsend on Puget Sound in Washington, as its type species.
+Bothragonus was first proposed as a genus by the American zoologist Theodore Gill in 1883 with Hypsagonus swanii, which had been described in 1876 by Franz Steindachner from Port Townsend on Puget Sound in Washington, as its type species.
 In 1971 the Soviet ichthyologist Georgii Ustinovich Lindberg proposed that the genus Bothragonus be placed in the new subfamily of the Agonidae, the Bothragoninae, although this was not universally accepted.
 The 5th edition of Fishes of the World recognises the validity of the Bothragoninae as a subfamily of the Agonidae.

 Species

 There are currently two recognized species in this genus: